wp-plugins/wp-thumbnail-slider/readme.txt

 The plugin is designed for any image gallery or image slider.
 "WP Thumbnail Slider" is a free wordpress plugin.

-View live demo of this plugin [DEMO](http://www.e2soft.com/blog/wp-thumbnail-slider/).
+View live demo of [WP Thumbnail Slider](http://www.e2soft.com/blog/wp-thumbnail-slider/).

 = Features =